enormandeau/guideseq_ibis/README.md

 ### Running on the test dataset

-If you want to test GUIDE-seq IBIS, jump straight to the `Test dataset` section at the end of this file.
-Read through the README after to better understand GUIDE-seq IBIS and its outputs.
+If you want to test GUIDE-Seq IBIS, jump straight to the `Test dataset` section at the end of this file.
+Read through the README after to better understand GUIDE-Seq IBIS and its outputs.

 ### Preparing samples